 CARING FOR OUR HOME GROUNDS: 2019 Commons Conservation Congress

-In this place we call home, land is parceled out and owned by individuals, businesses, organizations, and governmental entities.
-But important parts of our home place are not owned by anyone—they are unbounded, unenclosed, and are shared by all people.
+Why: In this place we call home, land is parceled out and owned by individuals, businesses, organizations, and governmental entities.
+But important parts of our home place are not owned by anyone—they are unbounded, unenclosed, and unowned.
 These elements are commons.

 In Vermont’s natural landscape, water, wildlife, and air are commons.
 While the State of Vermont is the trustee of these commons, we the people have the right, responsibility, and privilege of ensuring that these commons are well cared for.